smartiniOnGitHub/fastify-healthcheck/README.md

 This is very useful with Containers like `Docker` and orchestrators like `Kubernetes`.

-With this plugin, Fastify could expose an healthcheck route configured for `/health` GET requests, and even a script that can be executed to get content via HTTP GET from that running web application.
+With this plugin, Fastify by default expose an healthcheck route configured for `/health` GET requests, and even a script that can be executed to get content via HTTP GET from that running web application.